UFC Fight Night: Blaydes vs. Dos Santos: Predictions & Analysis

 A few statistical edges stand out.
 Kish throws significantly more leather — a 0.2 sig. strike per minute gap.
 Kish is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Kish has tighter striking defense, making opponents miss more often.

 The Pick: Lucie Pudilova over Justine Kish.
-The model gives Pudilova a slight nod at 55% — this could easily go either way.
-Notably, the betting market has Kish at 39% implied while our model sees 45% — a 6-point disagreement that could signal value.
+The model gives Pudilova a slight nod at 58% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Montel Jackson vs Felipe Colares